Aratus of Sicyon: War against Demetrius

 Realising that the Achaean League had become a major player in Greece with the incorporation of Megalopolis, Demetrius II, the new king of Macedon, decided to take action.
 In 233 BC, he sent an army to the Peloponnese commanded by a general Bithys.
 They defeated the Achaeans near Phylacia, probably close to Tegea, although the details of the battle are unknown.
 Aratus apparently succeeded in escaping the battlefield and reaching Corinth, but reports began to spread that he had been killed or taken prisoner.
-According to Plutarch, this news was enthusiastically received in Athens.
-Plutarch's tendency to exaggerate notwithstanding, it seems true that the Athenians had no great liking for Aratus despite his wish to liberate the city from Macedonian rule.
+According to Plutarch, this news was enthusiastically received in Athens and the Macedonian governor of Piraeus sent a letter to the Corinthians exhorting them to abandon the Achaeans since their leader was dead.
+The plan was thwarted by Aratus presenting himself to the envoys bearing the letter.

-A letter was sent to Corinth saying that the Achaean troops had to leave the city.
-Aratus himself received the letter, but sent the couriers on their way.
-Plutarch also reports, confusingly, that Aratus was a prisoner on a Macedonian boat carrying him back to Corinth.
-While this information is contradictory and cannot be entirely correct, the outcome was the same: Aratus organised a punitive expedition into Attica, but turned back before reaching the walls of Athens.
-The reasons are unclear.
-His army may have been defeated; or he may have returned to the Peloponnese as he knew that Bithys' army was approaching from the south on its way back to Macedon.
-Macedon's King Demetrius was later killed in battle against invading Celtic tribes.
+After an unsuccessful punitive expedition into Attica by Aratus, the war ended in 229 BC, when the Macedonian king Demetrius was killed in battle against invading Celtic tribes.

-Athens, having received reports of the king's death, decided it was now in a good position to expel the weakened Macedonian garrison.
-Although Aratus was sick at that time, and was not the current strategos of the Achaean League, he hurried to Athens' aid.
-Aratus persuaded the commander of the Macedonian garrison, Diogenes, to surrender Piraeus, Munychia, Salamis, and Sunium to Athens in exchange for 150 talents, twenty of which Aratus paid himself.
-Diogenes left Athens with his troops.
+As the succession to the throne of Macedon was not immediately clear, the Athenians chanced the occasion to expel the weakened Macedonian garrison.
+Although Aratus was sick at that time, and was not the current strategos of the League, he hurried to their aid, persuading the commander of the Macedonian garrison, Diogenes, to surrender Piraeus, Munychia, Salamis, and Sunium to Athens in exchange for 150 talents, twenty of which Aratus paid himself.
 For the first time since 294 BC, the city was again self-governing.
 Nevertheless, Athens refused the invitation to join the Achaean League.

-Aristomachus of Argos, Macedon's only remaining ally in the Peloponnese, bowed to force majeure and finally joined the Achaean League.
-The following year, 228 BC, he was elected strategos.
-That the same year, the alliance between the Achaeans and the Aetolians broke, the only surprise being it had lasted ten years.
+Under similar circumstances Aristomachus of Argos also abandoned the Macedonian alliance and joined the Achaean League, as Lydiadas of Megalopolis had done.
+The following year, 228 BC, Aristomachus was elected strategos.

 After Demetrius' death, Antigonus III Doson became regent for the child-king Philip V of Macedon.
 He secured the northern frontier of his kingdom, and concluded a treaty with the Aetolians in about 228 BC.

+About the same time, the alliance between Achaeans and Aetolians lost cohesion as the Aetolian leadership favoured Sparta over the Achaeans in Eastern Arcadia.